Purdue-ECE-32300/lab_book/source/lab_2.md

     1. Plot the measured impedance versus frequency characteristics with x = 0.
 Superimpose the calculated impedance versus frequency characteristics of an ideal circuit using the largest value of inductance from |Z| versus $$w_e$$ data.
 Describe the differences.

     2. The deviations that should be observed above may be attributed to Eddy currents induced in the plunger.
-The presence of eddy currents may be explained with reference to {numref}`Figure 2.3`.
-Assume the current in the coil is increasing with respect to time in accordance with the reference direction shown in {numref}`Figure 2.3`.
+The presence of eddy currents may be explained with reference to {numref}`fig:2.3`.
+Assume the current in the coil is increasing with respect to time in accordance with the reference direction shown in {numref}`fig:2.3`.
 This will cause the flux to increase in the direction shown (Determined by the Right hand rule).
 The Plunger is made of magnetic steel (Good Conductor).
 Currents will be induced in the plunger which will oppose the increase in flux.
 This is Lenz's law.
-These currents are shown in {numref}`Figure 2.5`. as dots and crosses representing directions.
+These currents are shown in {numref}`fig:2.5`. as dots and crosses representing directions.
 In practice, currents are continuously distributed in the plunger.
 We can calculate these currents using Maxwell's Equations.
 This is a difficult task.
 We are not doing this but it needs to be acknowledged.
 Since these eddy currents oppose the change in flux, what effect would they have upon the impedance versus frequency characteristics when compared to the case where eddy currents do not exist which would occur if the plunger were made of a non-conductive material?
 Explain briefly.

+    ```{figure} ./figures/lab_2/fig4.pdf
+    :name: fig:2.5

+    Simplified cross-sectional view of cylindrical solenoid.
+    ```

     3. For low frequencies, the induced eddy currents will be small because the flux does not change very rapidly.
 Therefore, they may be ignored.
 However, if the frequency is too small, it is difficult to extract the inductance from using the formula.
 Why?
 Explain briefly.